-Senior Freshers are assessed on their work during the year and on their results in examinations in each of the modules taken.
+Senior Freshmen are assessed as outlined in the module descriptions.
 Modules are weighted according to their credit values.

 To meet the College requirement that all students who are due to graduate from June 2018 onwards complete an independent project, or dissertation, in either their Junior Sophister or Senior Sophister years, modules identified as 'IRP' in the programme handbooks, across the two years, qualify as meeting this requirement.
 Students are only required to choose one such module, whether from the Junior Sophister or Senior Sophister years and it may be chosen from across any discipline.